Academics

 Information for Transfer Students Not Offered Admission

 Yes.
 Transfer students should complete as many of the lower-division requirements as possible for their intended majors.
-This is especially important for students proposing a major that is listed on the UCSC Admissions Screening Majors for Transfers web page.
+This is especially important for students interested in one of our screening majors.

 Since transfer students are expected to have completed most (if not all) of the lower-division coursework required for admission to their major, a change of major prior to admission will not be possible.
 Admitted students have the option to change their proposed major using the "Update Your Major" link available in your MyUCSC portal.
-Please note that only those majors students can change into are displayed.
+Please note that only those majors available to you will be displayed.

 No. We hold all transfers to the same standards for admission, regardless of geographic location.
 Students transferring from the California community colleges remain the highest priority in our selection process.
 However, lower-division applicants and second-baccalaureate applicants are also considered, as are transfer students from colleges other than California community colleges.